Appearance

 1. Project Overview

-A fine-tuning pipeline for chess neural networks that takes base models (Maia 1900, Maia 2200, Leela 11258 80x7-SE) and fine-tunes them on Hunter's personal Lichess and Chess.com games (~1,800 training / ~200 validation games) to create chess engines that play like Hunter.
+A fine-tuning pipeline for chess neural networks that takes base models (Maia 1900, Maia 2200, Leela 11258 80x7-SE) and fine-tunes them on my personal Lichess and Chess.com games (~1,800 training / ~200 validation games) to create chess engines that play in my style.
 The "Maia 2200 Hunter" model used in the play-lc0 project was produced here.

 By the numbers: